-The research analyzed 73,737 postmenopausal women in the Women’s Health Initiative Observational Study (WHI) who were never diagnosed with breast cancer.
+The research analyzed 73,737 postmenopausal women in the Women’s Health Initiative Observational Study (WHI) without a current or previous diagnosis of breast cancer.
 Nearly 26 percent of the respondents had gum disease of some sort.
-Six-and-a-half years later, 2,124 of the women later had breast cancer.
+Six-and-a-year years later, 2,124 of the women later had breast cancer.

-The findings showed that the risk of breast cancer in women who had gum disease is 14 percent higher than those without gum disease.
+The findings show that the risk of breast cancer in women with gum disease is 14 percent higher than those without gum disease.

 Smoking makes matters worse, putting smoking women at an even greater risk.
-Women with gum disease who quit smoking within the last 20 years recorded a higher risk of 36 percent.
+Women with gum disease who quit smoking within the last 20 years recorded a higher risk at 36 percent.
 Meanwhile, women with gum disease who never smoked had a six percent risk of breast cancer.